 Standards Coming Soon!

 8th Grade Middle School Production Class - The Standards based Performing Arts Production Class is a course offered to eighth grade students who have shown a keen desire to further their educational journey in the art of Drama.
 This course requires students to participate in after school rehearsal and productions twice a year.
 Near the conclusion of each semester students will perform a production before the community.
 In December, Semester I PAPC students will perform two weekends of a Broadway musical to be named in September.
 In June, Semester II PAPC students will perform a Showcase allowing all students enrolled in PAPC an opportunity to perform songs, dances, and scenes from past Broadway shows.
 All students enrolled in the PAPC must participate in their Semester production.
 This course includes occasional after-school rehearsals.
 Evening field trips to American Musical Theater of San Jose, PACREP of Carmel, and other local theaters will be scheduled throughout the school year.
 Indeed, parent participation and assistance is very much welcomed.
 We will schedule a parent meeting informing parents of our theatrical needs and where support is welcomed.
-The MS Musical this year will run from 12/1-12/4 & 12/8-12/11 in the PAC.
+The MS Musical this year will be Disney's High School Musical.
+Auditions Thursday, 9/29 at 2:30 in the MS Dollhouse Theater.
+The show runs from 12/1-12/4 & 12/8-12/11 in the PAC.
 Standards Coming Soon!

 6th Grade Drama I - Exploratory Drama